 This tiny gold rush-era town in Gippsland is home to only 20 permanent residents, so it’s the perfect, tranquil spot to find spectacular displays of autumn leaves.
 Take a ride on the Walhalla Goldfields Railway through the beautiful Stringers Creek Gorge and Happy Creek—yes, that’s a real place.
 April is the best time to go, with the majority of the train line zooming through autumnal tapestries of colour.
 Alternatively, if you want to get your body moving then trek along the Goldfields Rail Trail.
 Both options are a treat for the eyes.

-If you’re just after a hint of autumn on your lunch break or don’t want to venture too far out of the city, then Fitzroy Gardens is the place to go.
+If you’re just after a hint of Melbourne autumn leaf magic on your lunch break or don’t want to venture too far out of the city, then Fitzroy Gardens is the place to go.
 These heritage-listed gardens on the doorstep of the CBD are lined with mature elm trees that put on a show of colour every autumn.
 Take yourself for a stroll or stay a while for a picnic on the lawns, there are 26 hectares of gardens to choose from.

 Royal Botanic Gardens